mitsuba-renderer/enoki/docs/intro.rst

    generally with an average error of :math:`<\!\frac{1}{2}` ULP on their full domain.
 These include exponentials, logarithms, and trigonometric and hyperbolic functions, as well as their inverses.
-Enoki also provides real-valued versions of error function variants, Bessel functions, and elliptical integrals.
+Enoki also provides real-valued versions of error function variants, Bessel functions, the Gamma function, and various elliptic integrals.

    .. image:: intro-03.png
        :width: 720px